wulffern/ciccreator/README.md

 # Changelog

 ## v0.1.5
+* Added verticalMultiplyVector to patterntile to simplify analog transistor generation
 * Route, RouteRing, Guard will be loaded as LayoutCell to fix view problem of cuts.
 * Fixed issue rotateAngle in LayoutRotateCell.
 Seems like QJsonValue is no longer automatically casted to QString.